-- Statement of Financial Position: the 30 June 2014 statement of financial position represents both High Peak (formerly Torrens Energy Limited) and Phoenix as at 30 June 2014. - The 30 June 2013 statement of financial position represents the position of Phoenix only at 30 June 2013. - Statement of Profit or Loss and Other Comprehensive Income: the 30 June 2014 statement of profit or loss and other comprehensive comprises 12 months activities of Phoenix and for High Peak (formerly Torrens Energy Limited) the period from 17 April 2014 to 30 June 2014.

-The 30 June 2013 statement of profit or loss and other comprehensive income comprises 12 months of Phoenix activity only.

-- Statement of Changes in Equity: The 30 June 2014 statement of changes in equity comprises Phoenix's equity balance at 1 July 2013, its profit for the period, and transactions with equity holders for the full 12 month period.
+- Statement of Financial Position: the 30 June 2014 statement of financial position represents both High Peak (formerly Torrens Energy Limited) and Phoenix as at 30 June 2014. - Statement of Profit or Loss and Other Comprehensive Income: the 30 June 2014 statement of profit or loss and other comprehensive comprises 12 months activities of Phoenix and for High Peak (formerly Torrens Energy Limited) the period from 17 April 2014 to 30 June 2014. - Statement of Changes in Equity: The 30 June 2014 statement of changes in equity comprises Phoenix's equity balance at 1 July 2013, its profit for the period, and transactions with equity holders for the full 12 month period.
 It also comprises High Peak (formerly Torrens Energy Limited) profit for the period, and transactions with equity holders for the period from 17 April 2014 to 30 June 2014 and the equity balances of Phoenix and High Peak (formerly Torrens Energy Limited) as at 30 June 2014.